 I received the B.S. degree in mathematics education from National Taichung University of Education, Taichung, Taiwan, in 2006, and the M.S. degree in biomedical engineering from National Chiao Tung University, Hsinchu Taiwan, in 2009.
-I received Ph.D. degree in Department of Computer Science, National Chiao Tung University, Hsinchu, Taiwan, in 2015.
+I received my PhD degree from the Department of Computer Science and Engineering, National Chiao Tung University, Hsinchu, Taiwan, in 2015.
 After one-year military service, I have been an active researcher and been working as a full-time lecturer in the School of Software, Faculty of Engineering and Information Technology at University of Technology Sydney since December 2017.

 My current research interests include the following domains:

 - Neural Engineering in real-world experience

 - Big data for biomedical and health informatics